 One of the toughest but most important parts of starting a business is finding the money to get your idea off the ground.
 There are a few ways to get funding for your business idea:

-- Fund it yourself.
-It’s not realistic for everyone, but low-investment business ideas make it easier to come up with the cash yourself.
+- Fund it yourself: It’s not realistic for everyone, but less expensive business ideas make it easier to come up with the cash yourself.
 Just be aware of the risks involved.